Estimated reading time: 7 min

 Once you're done matching the fields, hit 'create automation' and that's it, your automation is up and running!

-Whenever your pipes are modified (eg. new phases are added, phases are moved, fields are added/deleted, etc.) your automation rules might malfunction.
+Whenever pipes are modified (eg. new phases are added, phases are moved, fields are added/deleted, etc.) your automation rules might malfunction.

 We strongly recommend that you run tests in your automation after every modification in your pipe's structure to make sure that your workflow is still running smoothly.

 - My automation is not moving cards, what's wrong?

 - My automation is not creating connected cards, what's wrong?